83 Frankenstein Quotes With Page Numbers

 “A man would make but a very sorry chemist if he attended to that department of human knowledge alone.”

-~Mary Shelley, Frankenstein, (Character: M. Waldman), Chapter 2, Volume 1, Page 36
+~Mary Shelley, Frankenstein, (Character: M. Waldman), Volume 1, Chapter 2, Page 36

 “None but those who have experienced them can conceive of the enticements of science.
 In other studies you go as far as others have gone before you, but in a scientific pursuit there is continual food for discovery and wonder.”